jrochkind/borrow_direct/README.md

 BorrowDirect::GenerateQuery.new.query_url_with query
 ~~~

+(*Experimental, hasn't been working out well, may remove)
 Sometimes you want to generate a search for a specific known item, and use
 an ISBN if available, otherwise an author/title search.
 Use `#best_known_item_query_url_with`
 to use logic recommended by this gem (and evolving) for the best way to execute this search.